AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * predictedVector: A vector that is predicted by the model.

-* probabilityVector: A vector that contains the probability of predicted values in predictedVector.
+* valueVector: A vector that contains the probability of predicted values in predictedVector.

 -OR-